JacobTutt/dual_autodiff_package/README.md

 # Dual Numbers in Dual Autodiff Package
 **`dual_autodiff`** is a Python library that enables the use of dual numbers in the aim of preforming automatic differentiation.

+### Recent Updates - Version v1.1.0

+The recent release of `dual_autodiff` provides extensive integration with `numpy` arrays, allowing the user to seamlessly work with arrays of dual numbers.

+- **Enhanced Mathematical Functions**: All mathematical functions such as `sin`, `cos`, `tan`, `exp`, `log`, `sqrt`, and more are now fully compatible with `numpy` arrays of dual numbers .
+- **Advanced Auto-differentiation Functions**: Extended `auto_diff` to be fully compatible with `numpy` arrays, enabling automatic differentiation over arrays of dual numbers.
+- **Multi-Function Differentiation**: Introduced the `multi_auto_diff` function, allowing users to evaluate multiple functions and their derivatives at once, and even over a range (array) of points.
+- **Advanced Error Handling and Testing**: Improved error handling mechanisms and added comprehensive test coverage to ensure robustness and reliability.

 ## Motivation

 **Dual numbers** provide a mathematically robust way to compute derivatives automatically and exactly during function evaluation.
 It typically has lower computational overhead than numerical approaches and eliminates the associated approximation errors.